FAANG/dcc-validate-metadata/README.md

 Installing the dependencies and running [web/dev.sh](https://github.com/FAANG/validate-metadata/blob/master/web/dev.sh) should be enough to give you a web server to test with.

 In production, we use an Apache2 server and Plack, with  [carton](http://search.cpan.org/~miyagawa/Carton-v1.0.28/lib/Carton.pm) to manage dependencies.
-The apache config looks a lot like this:
+The apache server config looks a lot like this:

      PerlSwitches -I/path/to/validate-metadata/local/lib/perl5